 Banks that either issue or invest in equity-indexed CDs should continue to follow the accounting and reporting guidance provided on this subject in the Call Report Supplemental Instructions for June 30, 2003.
-These Supplemental Instructions can be accessed via the FFIEC's Web site (www.ffiec.gov/PDF/FFIEC forms/FFIEC031 041 suppinst0603.pdf).
+These Supplemental Instructions can be accessed via the FFIEC's Web site (www.ffiec.gov/PDF/FFIEC forms/FFIEC031 041 suppinst0603.pdf (182.9 KB PDF File - PDF Help or Hard Copy)).